 2. Loving-Kindness Meditation

-A particularly good one to include as the theme for this year’s Meantal Health Awareness Week in Kindness.
+A particularly good one to include to help you be a bit more zen is kindness.
 The goal of this meditation is to cultivate an attitude of love and kindness toward everything.
 Cultivating kindness towards oneself is really important for good mental wellbeing.
 While breathing deeply, open your mind to receiving loving kindness, then send of loving kindness out to others.
 You can focus on specific people or situations if you wish.
 Repeat the message over and over.

 It can help dispel feelings of anger, frustration, resentment and conflict and increase positive emotions.